-- (a) "Application for Admission" form - (b) Application supplement for current high school student. - (c) official TASP Test results or results from the approved alternative test.
+- (a) "Application for Admission" form

+- (b) Application supplement for current high school student.

+- (c) official TSI Test results.

 According to the Rules and Regulations of the Texas Higher Education Coordinating Board, a high school student shall not enroll in more than two college credit courses each semester.